JohannesGezachew/a2sv-backend-engineering/task-5/docs/api_documentation.md

 # Task Management REST API Documentation

 ## Overview
-This is a simple Task Management REST API built with Go and Gin Framework.
-The API provides CRUD operations for managing tasks with an in-memory database.
+This is a Task Management REST API built with Go, Gin Framework, and MongoDB.
+The API provides CRUD operations for managing tasks with persistent MongoDB storage.

 ## Base URL
 ```